 If your old razor has a thick frame with a thin blade fitted into it, you’re looking at a frameback razor.
 Sturdy and easy to sharpen, these newer razors can be priced around $20 – $100 only.

 When it comes to spotting and appraising a real antique straight razor, many factors, like its age, materials, and brand, will help you.
-Let’s check them out below!

-1. Old Straight Razor Age
+1. Straight Razor’s Age

-The earliest prehistoric straight razors were made of natural materials like clam shells, shark’s teeth, and flint.
+The earliest prehistoric straight razors were made of natural materials like clam shells, shark teeth, and flint.
 But of course, you won’t find these today.
 So, if you want very old and precious straight razors, look for an 18th or early 19th-century model.

 Now, you can trace the vintage razor’s age with the help of the manufacturer’s name and year stamped or carved on the blade.
 But, if it’s gone faded, take these cues:

-• Pre-18th Century Straight Razors: These razors would have natural handles made of bone, stone, wood, and ivory.
+- Pre-18th Century Straight Razors: These razors would have natural handles made of bone, stone, wood, and ivory.
 You would also see wrought iron or bronze blades with a single cutting wedge grind connected via iron or brass pins.
 But these may not have a pivot mechanism or any maker’s marks.

-• The 18th Century Straight Razors: The razors from this era had decorated and silver-covered handles with cast steel ⅝ inches blades with full or half hollow-ground points.
+- The 18th Century Straight Razors: The razors from this era had decorated and silver-covered handles with cast steel ⅝ inches blades with full or half hollow-ground points.
 You may also spot personalized razors with custom engraving on them.

-• The 19th Century Straight Razors: If a razor has high-quality carbon, silver, or stainless steel hollow-grind blades with square, round, or French points, it’s likely a 19th-century razor.
+- The 19th Century Straight Razors: If a razor has high-quality carbon, silver, or stainless steel hollow-grind blades with square, round, or French points, it’s likely a 19th-century razor.

-• The 20th Century Razors: Handle materials like Bakelite, celluloid, and plastic were more common in this era, while blades were mostly made of stainless steel.
+You may also see straight razors with celluloid handles and intricate designs using tortoiseshell or mother of pearl in some branded models.
+Brands like Dovo and Boker were popular for their new designs. - The 20th Century Razors: Handle materials like Bakelite, celluloid, and plastic were more common in this era, while blades were mostly made of stainless steel.
 These razors will be more polished with simpler designs and logos on blades and handles.

 Old and rusty blades can be harmful to the skin.
 So make sure that your blade doesn’t have any signs of pitting and rust up to 3mm above the cutting edge.

-2. Vintage Razor Materials (Handles & Blades)
+2. Materials (Handles & Blades)

 We know that old tools were usually made of naturally found materials.
 The same is true for straight razors.
 But with time, many new materials came into play.
 Let’s see how the blade and handle materials can help you identify a real vintage razor.

-• Blade Material: Usually, authentic vintage razors feature wrought iron, bronze, or cast steel blades.
+- Blade Material: Usually, authentic vintage razors feature wrought iron, bronze, or cast steel blades.
 On the other hand, the newer ones will have stainless or carbon steel, or even ceramic blades, which are more polished and hence, less valuable.

-• Handle Material: If your straight razor has raw and rustic wood, bone, horn, ivory, or metal (brass or nickel) handles, it’s likely a vintage model worth up to $250.
+- Handle Material: If your straight razor has raw and rustic wood, bone, horn, ivory, or metal (brass or nickel) handles, it’s likely a vintage model worth up to $250.
 The newer common models have celluloid, Bakelite, or other synthetic handles made of acrylic, ABS, resin, and plastic.

-Razor Handle MaterialEstimated Price
+Razor Handle Material | Estimated Price |

-Horn$10 – $200 (Branded ones can cost up to $250)
+Horn | $10 – $200 (Branded ones can cost up to $250) |

-3. Straight Razor Blade Point
+3. Blade Point

 If a straight razor has Square, Round, French, and Barber’s Notch points, it belongs to the vintage era of the 18th & 19th centuries.
 On the contrary, the Spike, Spanish, and Dutch points came later in around the mid or late 20th century, and are less of a collectible.